-Tips on how to create app screenshots and videos for the App Store and Google Play
+Tips on how to make app screenshots and video previews for the App Store and Google Play

-When creating app screenshots and videos, app publishers have a lot of questions.
-In this article, we will show you how to decide on screenshot orientation, quantity, background, color, and size.
-We’ll also discuss when it is worth using a video for app preview and what it should look like.
+When creating app screenshots and video previews, app publishers have a lot of questions.
+In this article, we will show you how to decide on app store screenshots orientations, quantity, backgrounds, colors, and sizes.
+We’ll also discuss when it is worth using a video in app metadata and what it should look like.

-According to SplitMetrics, only 2% of users read the full app description.
-Optimizing screenshots gives a 21-24% conversion uplift; app video previews: 17%.
+According to SplitMetrics, less than 2% of users tap read more to see the full app description.
+Optimizing screenshots can give a 21-24% conversion uplift; app preview videos: 17%.
 Therefore, it is very important to choose screenshots and videos that will help increase the number of installs.
 We are going to answer the questions that most developers have when starting ASO.

-This article is based on the Performante guide, where Maria Chernoplyokova shares her tips on optimizing screenshots and previews.
-We have updated and supplemented this guide in accordance with the latest trends and expert opinion.
+This article is based on Asodesk and Perfomante’s ultimate guide, where Maria Chernoplyokova shares her tips on optimizing app previews and screenshots for App Store and Google Play.
+We have updated articles with 2022 requirements and supplemented this guide in accordance with our study on visual ASO trends.
 Read on to find out how to make your visual optimization more effective.